obsidiansystems/ledger-app-tezos/README.md

 will be associated with a rather long seed phrase that you must write down and keep securely.
 We'll discuss that seed phrase more below.
 You also set a PIN code that allows you to unlock the device so that it will sign messages.
-You can then install the Tezos app to use the Ledger Nano to interact directly with the Tezos network (see more about this in the app instructions, forthcoming).
+You can then install the Tezos app to use the Ledger Nano S to interact directly with the Tezos network (see more about this in the app instructions, forthcoming).
-However, your Ledger will ask for confirmation before it sends your keys to sign transactions or blocks, and you must confirm by physically pushing a button on the device, and that provides some security against an attacker taking control over your keys.
+However, your Ledger Nano S will ask for confirmation before it sends your keys to sign transactions or blocks, and you must confirm by physically pushing a button on the device, and that provides some security against an attacker taking control over your keys.